SolDevelop/RPCC/README.md

 Screenshot Support for windows

 Linux Support

+RUN COMMANDS FOR WINDOWS Using ?command="the command that you want"
 # How To Setup It?
 First You Need to have php & python in Your PATH variable